New Years Day Menus with Recipes

 Many of you are asking how to cook ribs for your favorite holiday recipes.
-I am going to tell you about my sister, Donna and her New Years Day menus from our family’s German cuisine.
+I am going to tell you about my sister, Donna and how to make her New Years Day menus from our family’s German cuisine.
 Donna will be cooking for some of her children and grandchildren.
 Her children are Doug, Connie, Kristie and Donna Jane.

 Donna is my closest sister in age and was born in 1938.
 She and I share many good memories together going back to our childhood.
 Even though there was an age difference when you are a teenager putting up with a little kid, we were able to laugh and giggle together.
 We were always able to enjoy our holidays together especially when Mom and Dad cooked the New Years Day Menus.